travis-ci/docs-travis-ci-com/user/running-build-in-debug-mode.md

-If you are having trouble resolving complex build errors, or you suspect there are significant differences between your local development environment and the Travis CI build environment, you can restart builds in the debug mode to get shell access to the virtual machine or container.
+If you are having trouble resolving complex build errors, or you suspect there are significant differences between your local development environment and the Travis CI build environment, you can restart builds in debug mode to get shell access to the virtual machine or container.

 ## Restarting a job in debug mode